debugger69/sorting-algo-visualizer/README.md

 # Sorting Visualization
-### This is a simple visualization project made using javascript
+### This is a simple visualization project made to visualize the following sorting algorithms :-
 - Bubble Sort
 - Selection Sort
 - Insertion Sort